samvbeckmann/CS_2003/README.md

 #### Lab 1:

 #### Lab 2:
-Creating a vector-based list
+Creating a vector-based list.

 #### Lab 3:
-Creating a reference-based list
+Creating a reference-based list.

 #### Lab 4:
-Recursively find minimum and maximum
+Recursively find minimum and maximum.

 #### Lab 5:
-Finds the Kth smallest value from an array, recursively
+Finds the Kth smallest value from an array, recursively.

 #### Lab 6:
-Recursively determines if an input String is a palindrome
+Recursively determines if an input String is a palindrome.

 #### Lab 7:
-Evaluating integer postfix expressions
+Evaluating integer postfix expressions.

 #### Lab 8: